rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 This interface has one method - `Write()`, which takes one argument - the slice of bytes `p` (`[]byte`).
-Then it writes this slice of bytes to some output for which this method is defined for.
+Then it writes this slice of bytes to some output for which this method is defined.
 Finally, it returns `n` - number of bytes that have been written to output and `error` if there was an error during writing.
 Simple examples of `io.Writer` usage